juliogomez/netdevops/pyATS.md

 __We are now READY to start our demos!__

-Please note that by the end of the labs, when you are done with your simulation, you can easily tear it down with:
+Please note that by the end of our set of demos, when you are done with your simulation, you can easily tear it down with:

 ```
 $ virl down